codeDeviator/React.js/React.md

 How it works: useEffect takes two arguments: a callback function where the side effect code runs, and an optional dependency array that determines when the effect should run.
 If the dependency array is empty, the effect runs only after the initial render.
 If it contains variables, the effect will re-run whenever those variables change.
 You can also return a cleanup function to clean up resources like subscriptions or timers when the component unmounts.

-3. useContext
-The useContext hook provides a way to share data (state, functions, etc.) across components without having to pass props manually through every level of the component tree.
+- useContext: The useContext hook provides a way to share data (state, functions, etc.) across components without having to pass props manually through every level of the component tree.
 It helps avoid "prop drilling."

 Example:
 ```jsx